 Rotate & swap values

 The family has a 2D door family nested into it.
-Using instance parameters, the user can decide where the door is to be placed.
+The user can decide where the door is to be placed by using instance parameters.
 However, to ensure fast computation, only two adjacent walls are available for the door to be placed.
-If the door is required to be in the opposite wall, the family can simply be flipped using the instance hands.
+If the door is required to be in the opposite wall, the family can be flipped using the instance hands.
 Sometimes when placing the family, users will not set the rotation correctly, resulting in doors not opening onto the corridor.
-To fix this, since only two door locations are possible, the family must be rotated 90 degrees, flipped if required, and then the width and length parameters swapped.
+Since only two door locations are possible, the family must be rotated 90 degrees, flipped if required, and then the width and length parameters swapped.

-Obviously, prevention is better than cure but if some families do manage to slip through the gaps, you can use the ‘Family.RotateAndSwapParameters’ custom node available in the BVN Dynamo package (v1.4.2).
+Obviously, prevention is better than cure, but if some families do manage to slip through the gaps, you can use the ‘Family.RotateAndSwapParameters‘ custom node available in the BVN Dynamo package.
 The node will rotate the family 90 degrees and swap the width and length parameters.
-By default, these parameters are named ‘SP_Width’ and ‘SP_Depth’ but they can be updated to suit your own shared parameter names.
-After running the script, the room should look exactly the same but with the door on the adjacent wall.
+By default, these parameters are named ‘SP_Width’ and ‘SP_Depth’, but they can be updated to suit your shared parameter names.
+After running the script, the room should look the same but with the door on the adjacent wall.

 Therefore, we need to use the ‘Vector.AngleAboutAxis’ node to compare the existing facing orientation to the Y-axis to calculate the existing rotation in degrees.
 Once calculated, we can set the rotation to equal the existing rotation plus 90 degrees.
 After that, it is just a matter of swapping the width and length values.